ondutysoftwaresolutions/oddatatable/README.md

+# NOTE: THIS DOCUMENTATION IS OUTDATED, CURRENTLY WORKING ON THE NEW ONE.

 # OnDuty Enhanced Flow Datatable

 Lightning Web Component to use in a Flow Screen that allows to display a list of records in a Table, you can update them, delete them or add new ones.